-Many risk factors may lead to a heart attack.
+Many risk factors may lead to the development of plaque buildup and a heart attack.

 A heart attack is a medical emergency.
-If you have symptoms of a heart attack, call 911 or your local emergency number quickly.
+If you have symptoms of a heart attack, call 911 or your local emergency number right away.

 The pain can be severe or mild.
 It can feel like:

-The pain usually lasts longer than 20 minutes.
-Rest and a medicine called nitroglycerin may not completely relieve the pain of a heart attack.
+The pain most often lasts longer than 20 minutes.
+Rest and a medicine to relax the blood vessels (called nitroglycerin) may not completely relieve the pain of a heart attack.
 Symptoms may also go away and come back.

 Other symptoms of a heart attack can include: